vonhoff/library-inspection-template/README.md

 3. **Tests folder:**
     - Contains its own CMakeLists file, designed for inclusion rather than loading as a standalone project.
-    - Dynamically fetches the latest version of `clove-unit.h` and places it in the `tests/vendor` folder, which is explicitly ignored by the in the `.gitignore` file.
+    - Dynamically fetches the latest version of `clove-unit.h` and places it in the `tests/vendor` folder, which is explicitly ignored by the `.gitignore` file.

 ## License